thephpleague/geotools/README.md

 }
 ```

-You should get 24 results something like (6 providers against 4 values to geocode):
+You should get 24 results (4 values to geocode against 6 providers) something like:

 ```
 POINT(2.352222 48.856614) // GoogleMapsProvider, OK!
 Address-based supported